vwedesam/Optimized-Subscription-Management-API/readme.md

 ### Optimization Documentation

 1. **Table Denormalization**
     - The subscription model is made to be self sufficient by adding `plan_name` and `price` column
     - by adding these columns, whenever an active subscription is queried, expensive joins are avoided, just one records that contains everything there is for subscription is returned

 2. **Table Index**
-    1. single column index `user_id, created_at DESC` - used when retrieving list of subscription
+    1. `user_id, created_at DESC` - used when retrieving list of subscription
-    2. multiple column index `user_id, is_active, end_date, created_at DESC` - used when retrieving active subscription
+    2. `user_id, is_active, end_date, created_at DESC` - used when retrieving active subscription
+    3. `user_id, is_active` - used when retrieving active subscription to be canceled

 3. **Query Optimization**